elifgazioglu/quiz-app-react/README.md

 # Quiz App 📚

-Build with Reactjs and used Open Trivia for the API💁🏻‍♀️
+Build with Reactjs and used Open Trivia for the data💁🏻‍♀️

 ### `yarn start`